babynus/projeqtor/branches/V8.3/projeqtor/docs/user/GlobalParameters.rst

    .. compound:: Parameters

       This is an SSO connection via the SAML2 protocol

       .. figure:: /images/GUI/GLOBALPARAM_ZONE_SSO.png
-         :alt: Global parameters : LDAP
+         :alt: Global parameters: LDAP

-         :align: center
+         Global parameters: LDAP

       * Set the Entity ID, the IDP certificate, the single sign on and logout...
       * Default profile for users, message on creation new user from SAML,
       * And some parameters for users

 .. _glabalparama_automation: